-Public opinion associates brain death with organ harvesting which could affect the credibility of brain death
+Public opinion associates brain death with organ harvesting which could affect physician credibility

 “The medical community should improve understanding through consistent, simplified language, dissociating brain death from organ donation” and resolve the controversy about the different criterion of brain death.

 A recent study published by Elsevier – Science Direct (see HERE) “revealed a significant amount of inaccurate information about brain death, affecting the public’s understanding of the concept of brain death and resulting in negative emotions specifically towards physicians, and the link between brain death and organ donation.”